 Matching Algorithm

 Matching Logic Workflow At the core of Paystream’s P2P engine is a priority-based, real-time matching system designed to pair lenders and borrowers efficiently while ensuring capital is never idle.
-When a new borrower initiates a loan request, the matching engine attempts to fulfill it by pairing them with the largest available lender supplying the requested asset.
+When a new borrower initiates a loan request, the matching engine attempts to fulfil it by pairing them with the largest available lender supplying the requested asset.
 This top-down approach continues, matching the borrower to the next largest lender, and so on, until the loan amount is fully satisfied or no further lender liquidity is available.
 If the borrow request exceeds any single lender’s amount, the system can split the borrow across multiple lenders, in descending order of their supply size.
-This minimizes fragmentation, maximizes capital utilization, and ensures efficient matching with minimal leftover idle funds.
-This model achieves near-100% utilization of matched funds: every P2P dollar lent is directly tied to a corresponding borrowed amount, eliminating capital inefficiencies typically seen in idle pool-based lending.
+This minimises fragmentation, maximises capital utilisation, and ensures efficient matching with minimal leftover idle funds.
+This model achieves near-100% utilisation of matched funds: every P2P dollar lent is directly tied to a corresponding borrowed amount, eliminating capital inefficiencies typically seen in idle pool-based lending.

 Note: a borrower cannot put a borrow order greater than the available liquidity; it is blocked at the time.

-Fallback Workflow The integration with underlying lending pools is a crucial aspect of PayStream’s design.
-Whenever a P2P match cannot be made or only partially fills, the unmatched portion of funds goes to the underlying protocol as a fallback.
-This ensures that your capital never sits idle – it’s either matched P2P at an optimized rate or earning yield via the fallback pool.
-Whenever the P2P queue can’t immediately pair lenders with borrowers, PayStream automatically routes the idle liquidity into the chosen underlying protocolsuch as Drift, Kamino, MarginFi, or Save Finance so the funds keep earning the base supply APY until a matching borrower arrives.
+Fallback Workflow The integration with underlying lending pools is a crucial aspect of Paystream’s design.
+Whenever a P2P match cannot be made or only partially fills, the unmatched portion of funds is automatically routed to the LLP lending pool and fallback pools.
+This ensures that your capital never sits idle – it’s either matched P2P at an optimised rate or deployed to leveraged and fallback strategies that continue generating returns.
+Whenever the P2P queue can’t immediately pair lenders with borrowers, Paystream seamlessly redirects idle liquidity into the LLP lending pool, which channels it into leveraged strategies and to integrated fallback pools on leading Solana protocols such as Drift, Kamino, MarginFi, and Save Finance.
+This guarantees that capital keeps earning yield until a matching borrower arrives, maintaining full capital utilisation and eliminating idle liquidity.
 Example:

 1. Alice (Lender) joins first